 Painted Eggs (kraslice)

 Girls decorate eggs ready to give them to boys on Easter Monday.
 The eggs are real, but with the inside removed using small holes in the top and bottom.
 Ornate designs are created using wax, straw, watercolours and onion peels.
-This year’s egg crop reflects the current Czech law that facemasks must be worn whenever you are outside.

 Before noon on Easter Monday, the men begin whipping the women with their Pomlázka while reciting this poem: